100thCoin/TriCNES/README.md

 The following 'n' lines are local file paths to the ROMs you wish to use.
 This will set up an array of cartridges.

-The remaining lines until the end of the file are in the following format: "x y" where an integer 'x' is seperated from an integer 'y' with a space.
+The remaining lines until the end of the file are in the following format: "x y" where an integer 'x' is separated from an integer 'y' with a space.

 When the TAS is being played back, before CPU cycle 'x', swap to the cartridge at index 'y' into the cartridge array.